diiStephen/RedBlackTree/README.md

 ## Query Functions
+Many of the query functions are self-explanatory.
+Their name implies their use.
+All of them, besides the `height` function, run in O(lg n) time.
+The `height` function runs in O(n) time.

 ```C
 /* Search the tree for a given key. */
 struct RBTreeNode* search(int, struct RBTreeNode *);
 ```
+Search for a node with the key given as the first parameter.
+The second parameter is a pointer to the root of the (sub)tree to be searched.
+If a node with the key is found, then a pointer to the node is returned, otherwise a null pointer is returned.

 ```C
 /* Search tree for node with minimum key. */
 struct RBTreeNode* minimum(struct RBTreeNode *);
 ```
+Search for and return a pointer to a node with minimum key in the tree rooted at the given pointer.

 ```C
 /* Search tree for node with maximum key. */
 struct RBTreeNode* maximum(struct RBTreeNode *);
 ```
+Search for and return a pointer to a node with maximum key in the tree rooted at the given pointer.

 ```C
 /* Find predecessor node. */
 struct RBTreeNode* predecessor(struct RBTreeNode *);
 ```
+Search for an return a pointer to the node that is the predecessor of the given node in the tree.

 ```C
 /* Find successor node. */
 struct RBTreeNode* successor(struct RBTreeNode *);
 ```
+Search for an return a pointer to the node that is the successor of the given node in the tree.

 ```C
 /* Compute the height of the RBT. */
 int height(struct RBTreeNode *);
 ```
+Compute the height of the tree given by the parameter.
+This function is mostly used for testing purposes.

 # Testing